kartonfarkas/api_docs/source/suite/customers/administrator_access_levels.rst

 Querying Access Levels
 ======================

-Returns the list of available access levels for the customer.
+Returns the list of available access levels for the customers account.

 .. include:: _warning.rst